 - Electric Mixer

-The first step in creating these was to create the frames with steel studs.
+The first step in creating an outdoor kitchen was to create the frames with steel studs.
 You really need all of your components on-site to begin this framework, as grill dimensions and door openings must be exact to have a good fit and finish.
 All screw penetrations and cut edges of studs were spots primed with galvanized primer to deter rust and corrosion.

 Hardipanel was selected as the substrate of the finished surface.
 This cuts easily and mounts with screws.
-Joints are taped with mesh tape and finished with thin-set.
+Joints are taped with mesh tape and finished with a thin set.
 I also did the bottom to help with rigidity and also to keep critters out of the finished units.

-I used a product called DryVit as the finished surface.
+I used a product called DryVit as the finished surface of the outdoor kitchen.
 This is applied by troweling or spraying with a hopper – just like drywall texture.
 I sprayed this product.
 DryVit looks like traditional stucco but has some elastic qualities that allow it to expand and contract with temperature changes without cracking.

-Strips of luan were cut from a 4’x8′ sheet and these were used to create the countertop template.
+Strips of luan were cut from a 4’x8′ sheet and these were used to create the countertop template of the outdoor kitchen.
 This works pretty slickly, as you can make a perfect template without really measuring anything.
 These are glued together during the process.
 This makes easy work of odd-shaped counter shapes.
 You can get the proper overhang and perfectly placed cutouts.

 Melamine was used for the countertop forming.
 4’x8′ sheets are readily available.
 This counter was poured upside down.
 The melamine is a super smooth surface that produces a very smooth concrete surface.
 I built some very robust sawhorses to hold the main counter at a comfortable working level.
 Strips of melamine were cut for the edges and screwed down to the form base.
 One important thing here is that you need to fill the screw heads with wax or caulking before you pour.
 Otherwise, the screw heads will be filled with concrete and will not be very much fun to remove when it comes time to break down the forming.